Recycling Tip: Bottle Caps

 Modern times, modern methods

-In recent years, plastic recyclers have developed a process that can separate the different plastics so both bottle and cap can be salvaged.
+In recent years, plastic recyclers have developed a process to separate the different plastics so both bottle and cap can be salvaged.

-The process involves grinding capped bottles into flakes and pouring them into a bath.
-In the bath, the plastic flakes will float at different depths depending upon their chemical makeup.
-Then, through skimming and draining, the individual plastic types can be harvested, dried, and sold to manufacturers to make new items, like toys, planters, and benches.
+The process, called sink float, involves grinding capped plastic bottles into flakes and pouring them into a mechanical tub filled with water.
+The flakes will float at different depths based on their density.
+The plastic bottles, made of PET, sink, and the caps, made of PP, float!
+Then the individual plastic types can be harvested, prepped, and sold to manufacturers to make new plastic items, like toys, planters, and benches.

-Pro Tip: To ensure caps don't pop off during the recycling process, squeeze a little air out before putting caps back on.
+Pro Tip: To ensure caps don't pop off during the recycling process, squeeze a little air out of the bottle before putting caps back on.

 Cap recycling adds up!